 Prior to joining the City Swim Project, Rick was the Head Coach at Parkland Aquatic Club in Allentown, PA.
 His team reached USA Swimming’s prestigious Bronze-level status, and one of his swimmers finished 64th in the World in the 400 meter IM for all 18-and-under athletes.

 Coach Aronberg has deep roots in Western New York Swimming.
 He served as Head Swim Coach for Velocity Aquatics in Amherst, NY, where he helped grow the team by nearly 50%.
 During his 13-year tenure as Head Swim Coach/CEO at STAR Swimming, Aronberg’s teams captured 20 short-course and long-course Niagara LSC Championships.
 His coaching resume also includes the Greater Rochester Racing Raiders, Nazareth College, and the USA National Swim Team for multiple international competitions.

-A native of Fairport, NY, Aronberg was a seven-time high-school All-American for Fairport High School and six-time NCAA All-American at Clemson University In 1998, he competed at the United States Olympics Trials in 1998 and was ranked first in the world in the 400-meter free.
+A native of Fairport, NY, Aronberg was a seven-time high-school All-American for Fairport High School and six-time NCAA All-American at Clemson University.
+In 1988, he competed at the United States Olympics Trials in the 200, 400 and 1500 free-style and was ranked first in the world in the 400-meter free in 1989.
 Coach Aronberg and his wife Laurie and have two children, Jon and Ryan.